goatryder/UE4_FPS_Asteroid/README.md

 # About project
 This is test challenge project.
+It use CPP and BP (for cosmetic effects mostly)

 It has Asteroid Spawner to spawn asteroid in random sphere coordinates with some parameters to configure spawn.